The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Secondary supporting

 Euphyllia's father and the prime minister of the Kingdom of Palettia.
 While he initially had a somewhat strained relationship with his daughter, after her engagement is canceled he realizes that he had impossible expectations of her and apologizes, causing their bond to improve considerably.
-However, he is later forced to cut her off after she is adopted into the royal family for political reasons.
+However, he is later forced to cut her off after she is adopted into the royal family to inherit the throne in Anisphia's place.